Joke Silva: Personal life

-Silva is married to veteran actor Olu Jacobs and has two children.
+Silva was married to veteran actor Olu Jacobs and has two children.
 The couple met in 1981 at the National Theatre, Lagos during the 21st Independence anniversary.

 Silva is Director of Studies at the Lufodo Academy of Performing Arts, while her husband served as chairman.
 Lufodo Academy is one of several assets the couple owns as part of the Lufodo Group, including Lufodo Productions, Lufodo Consult, and Lufodo Distribution.
 She has curated for the Bank of Industry (BOI) in Theatre, Film, Documentary and Poetry and the 2012 London Olympics, and is also the pioneer managing director of Malete Film Village, in association with Kwara State University.

 In addition to her work as an actress, Silva is a philanthropist and a strong supporter of women's emancipation and empowerment, contributing to their education, training and progress.

 On 29 September 2014, Silva was honored as a Member of the Order of the Federal Republic, one of Nigeria's national honors, at the International Conference Centre in Abuja.
 In September 2016, she was unveiled as the brand ambassador for AIICO Pension Managers Limited (APML).

 Silva, in the year 2020, led the campaign supporting ailing Nigerian actors soliciting for funds to pay for medical bills.
 She did that through the instance of the Actors Guild of Nigeria, AGN, which revealed plans to inaugurate health insurance schemes for its members.
 In November 2021, Joke had an interview with Chude Jideonwo where she revealed that her husband Jacobs is battling with Dementia with Lewy bodies.
 In 2022, she was appointed into Tinubu/Shettima Women Presidential Campaign Team.